-Stipends Stipend Amounts & Disbursement Terms are reviewed annually and may change based on organizational priorities and state, private, or local funding Actively employed with IPS when stipends are paid to receive the stipend.
-Employees who cease employment with IPS prior to the date stipends are Stipend Eligibility paid are not eligible to receive payment .
-Eligible, active employees should notify the Payroll department accordingly if they do not receive a stipend.
-Stipend Proration Prorated for an eligible employee that begins employment after the first day of their work calendar.
-Reference stipend schedule Stipend for Extra Duties (i.e., grade team leader, mentor principal, extracurricular sponsor) are paid based on work completed.
-Stipend proration applies for any eligible employees who go on leave during the term of the stipend.
-Approved Additional Pay brea
+Stipends Stipend Amounts Stipend Amounts Terms are reviewed annually and may change based on organizational & Disbursement priorities and state, private, or local funding Actively employed with IPS when stipends are paid to receive the stipend.
+Employees who cease employment with IPS prior to the date stipends are paid are not eligible to receive payment.
+Eligible, active employees should Stipend Eligibility notify the Payroll department accordingly if they do not receive a stipend.
+Prorated for an eligible employee that begins employment after the first Stipend Proration Stipend Proration day of their work calendar.
+Reference stipend schedule (i.e., grade team leader, mentor principal, extracurricular sponsor) are paid Stipend for Extra based on work completed.
+Stipend proration applies for any eligible Duties employees who go on leave during the term of the stipend.
+Approved Additional Pay